-Il porcellino’s latest development – a 1,500-square-foot USDA Wholesale facility in Basalt, Colorado – allows Bill to reach an even greater audience with his expertly crafted, responsibly sourced meats.
-As of July 2018, a selection of il porcellino’s most revered salumi is available in a number of Colorado’s top restaurants, markets, and cheese shops, and Bill will soon take the brand national – beginning distribution in more than 15 states around the country.
+Il porcellino’s latest development – a 6,000-square-foot USDA Wholesale facility in Basalt, Colorado – allows Bill to reach an even greater audience with his expertly crafted, responsibly sourced meats.
+As of July 2018, a selection of il porcellino’s most revered salumi is available in a number of Colorado’s top restaurants, markets, and cheese shops, and Bill has taken the brand national – beginning distribution in more than 25 states around the country.
 Most recently, the award winning salami was launched at Whole Foods in the entire Rocky Mountain Region.

 Bill’s wife, Elizabeth, is the 2014 Colorado Teacher of the Year.
 They have two boys, Alexander and Preston, who love salumi as much as Bill does.
 Bill believes it’s of the utmost importance to understand where your food comes from and hopes to instill in his children the same love and passion for locally sourced and raised food that he experienced as a child.
 In Bill’s free time, he enjoys going on walks and bicycle rides with his family, playing soccer and basketball with his boys, hiking in the mountains, home vegetable gardening, traveling to new and exciting places, and seeing Phish concerts.